hmc-cs111-fall2016/project-ideas/free-3.md

 ### Operation (semantics)
 _What might happen when a program runs?
 How does a program interact with the user?_

 The program prommpts the user for details regarding certain features of the music, including the clefs, key signature, time signature, tempo, etc. Then, as the user is pressing down the keys, the sheet music shows a faint image of the notes in the score.
-If the note was a half note and the time signature was 4/4, you would see the note appear as a quarter note at first, and then after you've held it down too long to be considered a quarter note, it turns into a half note on the score, contuining to update the value of the note according to the pre-set time signature and BPM until the user releases that particular key.
+If the note was a half note (2 quarter notes) and the time signature was 4/4, the user would see the note appear as a quarter note at first, and then after he/she held it down too long to be considered a quarter note, it turns into a half note on the score, contuining to update the value of the note according to the pre-set time signature and BPM until the user releases that particular key.

 _What kinds of errors might occur, and how might they be communicated to the user?_